Dhaka Metro Rail: Southern Route

-The MRT Line-5 (Southern Route), which is about 17.4 km long, is expected to be operational between 2027-2030.
+The MRT Line 5 (Southern Route), which is about 17.4 km long, is expected to be operational between 2027 and 2030.
 It will connect Gabtoli with Dasherkandi.
-The stations on this route are Gabtoli, Technical Circle, Kallyanpur, Shyamoli, College Gate, Asad Gate, Russell Square, West Panthapath, Karwan Bazar, Hatirjheel, Tejgaon, Niketon, Aftabnagar West, Aftabnagar Center, Aftabnagar East and lastly Dasherkandi.
-It is possible to interchange with MRT 5 (Northern Route).
+The stations on this route are Gabtoli, Technical, Kallyanpur, Shyamoli, College Gate, Asad Gate, Russel Square, Karwan Bazar, Hatirjheel, Tejgaon, Aftabnagar, Aftabnagar Centre, Aftabnagar East, Nasirabad and lastly Dasherkandi.
+It is possible to interchange with MRT line 5 (Northern Route) and MRT line 2 at Gabtoli, and with MRT Line 6 at Karwan Bazar.

-MRT Line-6
+MRT Line 6

-MRT Line-6 has 17 elevated stations each 180 meters long and 21.26 km of electric light rail track (LRT).
-All Line-6 and some attending LRTs, except the depot, have been elevated above the existing roads to allow traffic flow below.
+MRT Line 6 has 17 elevated stations each 180 meters long and 21.26 km of electric light rail track.
+All Line-6 and some attending light rail track, except the depot, have been elevated above the existing roads to allow traffic flow below.

-This line consists of three phases, of which only the first is currently operational.
+This line consists of five phases, of which only the first and second are currently operational.